kaluabentes/react-cssgrid/README.md

-# React Grid Challengue
+# React CSS Grid

-A simple application demonstrating the usage of css grid with React.js
+A simple application demonstrating the usage of CSS Grid with React.js

 ## Requirements